 When Slack went public last year with a valuation at $23 billion, Nieman Lab suggested that there might be more newsrooms that run Slack than use Microsoft Word—it’s everywhere.
 Yes, even here at Freedom of the Press Foundation, we use Slack for coordination across multiple teams.

 So this is a good time to remind everyone, while Slack can make communication and team coordination easier: your Slack messages are not as private as you may think.

-In a recent op-ed in the New York Times, the EFF’s Gennie Gebhart summed up the problems with using Slack:
+In a 2019 op-ed in the New York Times, the Electronic Frontier Foundation’s Gennie Gebhart summed up the problems with using Slack:

 "Right now, Slack stores everything you do on its platform by default — your username and password, every message you’ve sent, every lunch you’ve planned and every confidential decision you’ve made.
 That data is not end-to-end encrypted, which means Slack can read it, law enforcement can request it, and hackers — including the nation-state actors highlighted in Slack’s S-1 — can break in and steal it.